Fast computation of elliptic curve isogenies in characteristic two: Applications

 \section{Applications}

 Thanks to the results of~\cite{bomosasc08,lesi08,lava16} in odd characteristic and the case of characteristic 2 being solved in Section~\ref{sec:main-result}, we now have in all characteristic fast algorithms for computing isogenies, at least if we have a Weierstrass model of the isogenous curve and the isogeny differential.
 In this section, we are interested in the calculation of irreducible polynomials.
 We show how we can extend to the case of very small finite fields, especially $\GF{2}$, the construction of~\cite{CL13}.
-With this aim, we show in Section~\ref{sec:isog-large-degr} how to calculate the isogenous curves and the isogeny differentials over finite fields of small characteristic.
-Then, in Section~\ref{sec:fast-comp-irred}, we apply this construction to build irreducible polynomial and we end with an example in Section~\ref{sec:an-example}.
+With this aim, we start with a brief presentation on endomorphism rings and isogenies in Section~\ref{sec:endom-ring-isog}, and show in Section~\ref{sec:isog-large-degr} how to calculate the isogenous curves and the isogeny differentials over finite fields of small characteristic.
+Then, in Section~\ref{sec:fast-comp-irred}, we apply this construction to build irreducible polynomials and we end with an example in Section~\ref{sec:an-example}.

-Let $q = p^n$ be a power of a prime number $p$.
-From now, we fix from an unramified extension $K$ of $\mathbb{Q}_p$ of degree $n$, and let $k = \GF{q}$ be its residual field (even if we heavily have in mind the case $p=2$).